Northern Patrol: HMS Rawalpindi

 Whilst patrolling north of the Faroes on 23 November 1939, Rawalpindi investigated a sighting, only to find that she had encountered the battleships Scharnhorst and Gneisenau; Rawalpindi managed to get off a sighting report to the Admiralty.
-Despite being hopelessly outgunned, 60-year-old Captain Edward Kennedy RN of Rawalpindi refused a German demand to surrender.
-He was heard to say "We’ll fight them both, they'll sink us, and that will be that.
+Despite being hopelessly outgunned, 60-year-old Captain Edward Kennedy RN of Rawalpindi, refused a German demand to surrender.
+He was heard to say, "We'll fight them both, they'll sink us, and that will be that.
 Good-bye".
 Rawalpindi sank in forty minutes but managed one hit on Scharnhorst, causing minor splinter damage.
 Thirty-seven men were rescued by the Germans and eleven men were picked up by the AMC HMS Chitral but 238 men were killed.
 At 7:40 p.m. the German ships were informed that Rawalpindi had got off a sighting report that the German ships were sailing south-east.
 As British ships could cut off their return, they sailed north-east into the Arctic Ocean and waited for a weather front before running the blockade on 26 November, safely returning to port.
 The crews of Scharnhorst and Gneisenau were eligible for the Das Flottenkriegsabzeichen (High Seas Fleet Badge) for participating in the sinking of Rawalpindi.

-September 1939 – January 1940
+1939 – January 1940

+On 25 August 1939 German wireless sent Telegram QWA7 to the 2,466 ships of the Deutsche Handelsflotte, to warn that war was imminent.
+Ships' masters were to open their Special Instructions for Merchant Ships, which included Secret Code H. Ships were to sail from their normal routes and keep 30–100 nmi from shipping lanes.
+QWA8 ordered masters to disguise their ships and head for Germany, avoiding the English Channel.
+On 27 August, QWA9 directed ships to reach their home port, friendly or neutral ports in the next four days.
+In QWA10 OKM instructed as many ships as possible to return before the end of September.
+On 3 September, QWA11 and QWA12 reported that Britain and France had declared war and that the Royal Navy would have commenced searches for German merchant ships.
+The British had sent ships to patrol the great trade routes of the oceans and the destroyer HMS Somali was 350 nmi south of Iceland, spotted a ship, with a German ensign and sailors apparently painting over its name.
+The ship was Hannah Böge (2,377 GRT), a Johann M. K. Blumenthal line ship that plied between Nova Scotia and Germany and was loaded with wood pulp, estimated at £1,000,000 by the boarding party.
+The ship was sailed by the party to the Pentland Firth and docked at Kirkwall on 5 September and renamed Crown Arun.